SiliconLabs/wifi_combo_applications/iot-pa-bt-spp_loop_back_test/readme.md

 ![Userpincode response from secondary](./resources/spp-secondary-picode-9.png)

-**STEP 17.** After all successful command exchanges between the RS9116 NCP spp_main & RS9116 NCP spp_secondary, the user should give the "spp_connect" command from the "spp_main" side, then the connection should be successful.
+**STEP 17.** After successful command exchanges between the RS9116 NCP spp_main & RS9116 NCP spp_secondary, the user should give the "spp_connect" command from the "spp_main" side, then the connection should be successful.

 1) Below picture is for spp_main.